manavendradesai/BuildMyWorld-RSE/README.md

 Directory structure -->

-media: Screenshots of the Gazebo world.\
+- media: Screenshots of the Gazebo world
-model : Gazebo model files of my apartment and a mobile robot.\
+- model : Gazebo model files of my apartment and a mobile robot
-script : C++ file for a plugin that loads a welcome message.\
+- script : C++ file for a plugin that loads a welcome message
-world : Gazebo world file containting my apartment and the mobile robot.\
+- world : Gazebo world file containting my apartment and the mobile robot
-CMakeLists.txt : Link libraries.
+- CMakeLists.txt : Link libraries